ndahigeze/Battling-Knights/README.md

 * nights array to show the list of night keys
 * move method which is a general method to handle each given instruction

-* find_location method which find the location where the night will move to
+* `find_location` method which find the location where the night will move to

-* get_best_item method which get item on tile if there are two it gets the best item
+* `get_best_item` method which get item on tile if there are two it gets the best item

-* find_item_value which find the value of given item
+* `find_item_value` method which find the value of given item

-* check_another_night method to check if there is another night already on the location
+* `check_another_night` method to check if there is another night already on the location

-* fight method which handle find and return the loser and the winder
+* `fight method which` method to handle find and return the loser and the winder

-* acquire_item which allow a night to acquire new item
+* `acquire_item which` method to allow a night to acquire new item

 Usage